macastrogimenez/Assignment3/exercise05/textual_answers_exercises05.md

 Also, while it might seem that `size()` is just a read operation and doesn't modify the set, it **absolutely must be synchronized**.
 Without synchronization, the `size()` method may read **stale data** from CPU cache instead of the actual current state.
 Example: Thread T1 reads the `size` field before T2 finishes incrementing it, seeing an inconsistent snapshot where the table has been modified but the size hasn't been updated yet.

+### Exercise 5.1.4

+The test were performed with a Macbook Pro M1 Pro 32Gb RAM, 1Tb SSD (10 CPU).
+Every test was ran 5000 times, with the main thread plus 20 other threads trying to either add or remove an element from the set.
+No failures were found which is a good sign that the `ConcurrentIntegerSetLibrary` is thread-safe, however, these do not guarantee the that this is the case.

+### Exercise 5.1.5

+When a test **fails**, it provides definitive evidence that the implementation is **not thread-safe**:

+- A failed assertion (`set.size() == 2` when we expected 1) demonstrates that a race condition occurred
+- The failure shows a concrete execution trace where threads interleaved incorrectly
+- This is a **proof by counterexample** - we found at least one scenario where thread safety was violated

+### Exercise 5.1.6

+Test passes do not prove correctness.
+Even with 5000 repetitions and 20 threads, we only explore a tiny fraction of all possible thread interleavings.
+The number of possible execution orders grows with thread count.
+Moreover, a bug might only manifest under specific timing conditions (CPU load, scheduler decisions, hardware) that didn't occur during testing.
+Therefore, testing can find bugs but cannot prove their absence in concurrent programs.